EarthScope/rover/docs/commands.md

 Index the files (add or change entires in the tsindex table in the mseed database).

-When no argument is give all modified files in the local store are processed.
+When no argument is give all modified files in the repository are processed.
 To force all files, use `--all`.

 When a directory is given, all files contained in that directory are processed, along with the contents of sub-directories, unless `--no-recurse` is specified.